 Many mortgage brokers have relationships with lenders and are able to access competitive exclusive products that aren't available directly from the lender.

 When looking for mortgage advice you should consider whether you are willing to pay an advice fee.
-Some brokers are paid commission by a lender for selling their products, others will charge an advice fee.
+Some brokers are paid commission by a lender for selling their products, others may charge an advice fee, or a combination of the two.
+Your Mortgage Adviser should explain to you what their fees are before giving advice.

 Most buyers purchase a property using a combination of their own money (the deposit) and borrowed funds (the mortgage).